publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 4. How many organizations contribute to this codebase?
 5. Which of these does your community have for discussion among users: email at a specific addres, email list, forum, bugtracking system, other (write in)?
 6. Which of these does your community have for discussion among developers: email at a specific addres, email list, forum, bugtracking system, other (write in)?
-7. Do you have contributor guidelines to help new people contribute?
+7. Is there a defined process to help new people contribute to the codebase?
 8. Does the community currently use English?
 9. What other languages does your community use?